 3. Stability Ball Leg Curls

 I could eat these for breakfast, I love them so much.
-Start with two feet and progress to the single-leg version—or, if you’ve got a partner and a death wish, have your partner pull the stability ball away as you actively resist while lengthening your hamstrings.
+Start with two feet and progress to the single-leg version—or, if you’ve got a partner, have them pull the stability ball away as you actively resist while lengthening your hamstrings.
 A fun way to build team unity and rock-solid hams at the same time!
 Stability ball curls may not feel like a two-joint exercise, since only the angle of the knee joint is changing, but because your hips are required to remain in a fully extended position, they are engaged isometrically during the whole movement.
 Add this exercise to your arsenal of eccentric hamstring work and your posterior chain will be tuned up in no time.

 We at Volt are big proponents of dynamic warm-ups, composed of exercises that specifically mimic the movements of the game, practice, or workout ahead.
 Tin soldiers, windmills, reverse lunge + reach-backs, single-leg RDLs with no weight, and straight-leg swings are all good dynamic exercises to warm and activate the muscles of the hamstrings.
 Combine these with some light pre-activity stretching that focuses on the distal portion of the hamstring (as this part of the muscle tends to be the tightest), and you will significantly decrease your likelihood of mid-activity injury.

 Another way to ensure you won’t hurt your hams during gameplay is to improve the mobility and flexibility of your hamstrings on your off days.
-As always, foam rolling is a great way to work out the fascial “kinks” that can gunk up hamstring muscle fibers—or you can try my favorite new toy and Christmas present from Future Husband, the Rogue Supernova.
+As always, foam rolling is a great way to work out the fascial “kinks” that can gunk up hamstring muscle fibers—or you can try my favorite new toy, the Rogue Supernova.
 Bigger than a lacrosse ball and smaller than a traditional foam roller, this myofascial tool is textured to help you access more difficult and sticky areas, like your shoulders and hamstrings.
-I highly recommend it, although it did not make for a very merry Christmas for my poor left hamstring.